-It was a year ago that we decided we need a modern Internet-enabled CCTV security system.
-We didn’t know much about home security at that point.
+A few years ago, my wife and I decided that we needed a modern Internet-enabled CCTV security system.
+We didn’t know much about home security or cameras at that point.
 If we were not DIY-enthusiasts, we would have probably gone the Easy-DIY route and bought a pre-packaged IP camera and NVR kit.

 Our Home Security goals were:

-- Be able to monitor multiple cameras in our garden and backyard through a single screen that simultaneously shows multiple camera views.
+- Be able to simultaneously view multiple cameras in a split-screen view.
 This could be from a tablet while indoors and from our mobile phones and laptops remotely.

-- Be able to record motion-detection clips and have the option to at record at least 2 weeks worth of 24/7 video footage automatically
+- Be able to record motion-detection clips and have the option to at record at least 2 weeks worth of 24/7 video footage.

-- Get motion detection alerts by email within seconds of the intrusion.
+- Get motion detection alerts by email with snapshots within seconds of the intrusion.